uai-ufmg/well-log-lithology-classification/README.md

-# well-log-lithology-classification
+# Lithology classification on well log data - Benchmark

-Repository with the code for the experiments of the paper **A Benchmark for Lithology Classification Based on Well Log Data**
+Repository with the code for the experiments of the paper **Lithology classification based on well log data: A benchmark for machine learning models**

 # Execution

-To execute the lithology benchmark program, follow these bash commands:
+To execute the lithology benchmark, follow these bash commands:

 ```
-cd Frente2-Benchmark_Litologia
+cd well-log-lithology-classification
 python3 benchmark.py --model <model> --dataset <dataset> --seq_size <n> --run <x>
 ```